Antoine de Romanet: Ecclesiastical career

-He was ordained as a priest for the Archdiocese of Paris on 24 June 1995.
+He was ordained a priest for the Archdiocese of Paris on 24 June 1995.
 From 1996 to 2000 he worked as the vicar of the parish Notre-Dame-de-l'Assomption and chaplain of Lycée Molière in the 16th arrondissement of Paris.
-In 2000 de Romanet was appointed as the chaplain general of the Collège Stanislas de Paris, serving in that capacity until 2002.
-From 2002 to 2010 he was the pastor of the parish of Saint-Louis-de-France and the chaplain of Rochambeau French International School in Washington, D.C.
+In 2000 de Romanet was appointed chaplain general of the Collège Stanislas de Paris, serving in that capacity until 2002.
+From 2002 to 2010 he was pastor of the parish of Saint-Louis-de-France and the chaplain of Rochambeau French International School in Washington, D.C.

-In 2014 he was appointed as the dean of the Deanery of Auteuil in Paris and as the co-director of the Department of Politics and Religion at the Collège des Bernardins.
-De Romanet also worked as a professor of social ethics at the Seminary of Saint-Sulpice.
+In 2014 he was appointed dean of the Deanery of Auteuil in Paris and co-director of the Department of Politics and Religion at the Collège des Bernardins.
+De Romanet also taught social ethics at the Seminary of Saint-Sulpice.

-On 28 June 2017, he was appointed as the bishop of the Diocese of the French Armed Forces by Pope Francis, succeeding Luc Ravel.
-He was consecrated on 10 September at Notre-Dame de Paris.
-On 19 October 2019 he officiated the nuptial mass for Jean-Christophe, Prince Napoléon and Countess Olympia von und zu Arco-Zinneberg at the Cathedral of Saint-Louis des Invalides.
+On 28 June 2017, he was appointed bishop of the Diocese of the French Armed Forces by Pope Francis, succeeding Luc Ravel.
+He was consecrated a bishop on 10 September at Notre-Dame de Paris.
+On 19 October 2019 he officiated at the nuptial mass for Jean-Christophe, Prince Napoléon and Countess Olympia von und zu Arco-Zinneberg at the Cathedral of Saint-Louis des Invalides.